bibistroc/reflection/README.md

-# reflection
+# Reflection presentation

-This is repository to help students understand Reflection
+This is a repository to help students understand how to use Reflection.